 With these basic considerations in mind, the Panel recommends a comprehensive regulatory program to minimize nitrate movement to the groundwater.
-Some of the programmatic recommendations of the Panel are summarized on the next page.
-A quick read of the list of recommendations may make it appear to be almost identical to existing programs.
-The body of this report discusses important differences, and includes many required details.
+[Q1] A quick read of the list of recommendations in the Executive Summary may make it appear to be almost identical to existing programs.
+The remainder of this report discusses important differences, and includes many required details.
 The Panel also defers to the recommended coalitions, with approval from the Regional Boards, to refine many programmatic details.